-You should notify your advisor of your intention to take BUSA 265 and

-BUSA 266 before beginning your second-year classes.
+You should notify your advisor of your intention to take BUSA 265 and BUSA 266 before beginning your second-year classes.

-With a two-year degree in accounting, you will be prepared for entry-level accounting positions including bookkeeper, accounts payable, payroll clerk, or assistant to an accountant.
+About the Area of StudyWith a two-year degree in accounting, you will be prepared for entry-level accounting positions including bookkeeper, accounts payable, payroll clerk, or assistant to an accountant.
 You will compute, classify, record, and verify financial data, and develop and maintain financial records.

-Upon completion of the 61-credit Accounting program, you may apply for an Associate in Applied Science degree.
+Upon completion of the 60-credit Accounting program, you may apply for an Associate in Applied Science degree.

 If you are planning to transfer to a four-year college or university, you should become familiar with your chosen school's requirements.
-See your Academic Advisor for assistance in developing your Student Education Plan or visit lakemichigancollege.edu/transfer.
+See your Academic Advisor for assistance in developing your Student Education Plan (SEP) or visit www.lakemichigancollege.edu/transfer.